Shampjeff/607_final_project/README.md

 ### `prediction_engine.py`
 This is the prediction engine for use on the web application.
 This file handles the pre-processing of strings sent via the web app and sends the results to the SageMaker endpoint.
 Results from the endpoint are post-processed and sent back to the web app for end-user feedback.

 ## Web Application
 `Final_webapp` is a directory that houses the necessary files to run a Django web app with python.
 The web app sends input data to the endpoint and returns the results for the end-user to see.

 Many of the files in `Final_webapp` are generated automatically by Django.
 The files; `home.html`, `views.py`, and `urls.py` were built for the project and are used for the tranmission of data to the endpoint.

+## `Final Thoughts.md`
+This is a markdown file with a summary of things I learned from this process and some key take aways I had as a result of this completing this final project.